 Destination marketing organizations (DMO) need to attract visitors to their destination through relevant messaging, provide a breadth of relevant activities, and ultimately, get travelers to partake in tourism at their destination.

-To stand out, travel websites need to use first-party data to appeal to the wants and needs of each individual traveler and understand their preferences.
+To stand out, travel websites need to use first-party data to appeal to the needs of each individual traveler and understand their preferences.
 However, with audiences becoming more concerned with privacy, obtaining first-party data requires transparency and trust.

 In today’s dynamic marketing world, you have to capture an individual’s attention while marketing to a broad and often diverse audience.
 As a DMO, you might have three specific goals for first-party data: